DonovanAndrews300/YugiReg/README.md

 git clone https://github.com/your-username/your-repo-name.git
 ```

-There is a demo ydk file within the client folder of the project that you can use to test out how the application works.
+There is a demo ydk file within the root folder of the project that you can use to test out how the application works.

 ## License